facebookresearch/nevergrad/docs/machinelearning.md

 The third example is the optimization of parameters in a noisy setting, typically as in reinforcement learning.

+## First example: optimization of continuous hyperparameters with CMA, PSO, DE, Random and QuasiRandom.
 ```python

 import nevergrad.optimization as optimization